Summary

 In most cases symptoms can be controlled to a comfortable level, but some symptoms may not disappear completely.

 Relief of symptoms is one of the major aims of the palliative care team.
-As a carer, you can help the person you are caring for by assisting them in recognising and managing their symptoms.
-Only do this if you feel comfortable doing so and if your relative is happy for you to do so Otherwise, contact your GP, a palliative care team member, or the Palliative Care Advice Service if you are concerned about symptom management.
+Contact your GP (doctor), a palliative care team member, or the Palliative Care Advice Service if you are concerned about management of symptoms.

 Pain